MicrosoftDocs/VBA-Docs/api/Office.CommandBar.Protection.md

 api_name:
 - Office.CommandBar.Protection
 ms.assetid: 59f9e9d3-251c-93a6-fa49-75fa7c4f6659
-ms.date: 06/08/2017
+ms.date: 01/03/2019
 ---

 # CommandBar.Protection property (Office)

-Gets or sets a  **MsoBarProtection** constant representing the way a command bar is protected from user customization.
+Gets or sets an **[msoBarProtection](office.msobarprotection.md)** constant representing the way a command bar is protected from user customization.
 Read/write.

 > [!NOTE]
 > The use of CommandBars in some Microsoft Office applications has been superseded by the new ribbon component of the Microsoft Office Fluent user interface.
 For more information, search Help for the keyword "ribbon."